Budget Tips for Fiji

 Fiji might seem like an extremely expensive place to travel to, but that’s only at first glance.
 Be savvy in your accommodation, ways of getting around, meals and a few simply other things, and you can reduce your Fiji holiday budget tremendously.
 We’ll share some of our money-saving advice on this list of tips for travelling Fiji on a budget.

 While you’re here, you might also be interested in What is the Cost of Travelling in Fiji?
+Plus, don’t forget to bookmark The Complete Travel Guide to Fiji on a Budget.
+Trust us, there’s a lot of useful tips in there!

 1. Travel in the Low Season, Starting Mid-Week